devdigital/practice-guide-dotnet-restful-api/README.md

 }
 ```

 Note that this operation is not idempotent.
-If we keep repeating the same request, additional users named 'john' would continue to be added.
+If we keep repeating the same request, additional users named 'john' would continue to be added to the *users* collection.

 The equivalent create using PUT would specify the URI to use for the new user: